morMBen/beat-mor/README.md

 - Links

 ### About the project:
+- Proplem:
 The idea behind the project is to help music makers who play drum machines share drum machines they have built themselves.